Advanced Settings

 to achieve

 by adjusting the exposure time.
-SNR can fluctuate from frame to frame
+SNR often fluctuates from frame to frame

 even with a